AFI (2007) • AFI-067

 Who's afraid of Virginia Woolf?

-Adapted from Edward Albee’s acclaimed stage play, this intense drama unfolds over a long, alcohol-fueled night between married couple George and Martha and their younger guests, Nick and Honey.
-What begins as polite conversation gradually reveals layers of resentment, emotional manipulation, and buried secrets within the marriage.
-Elizabeth Taylor and Richard Burton deliver electrifying performances as the volatile couple locked in a battle of words and psychological games.
-Directed by Mike Nichols in his film debut, the movie preserves the play’s theatrical intensity while using cinematic techniques to heighten its emotional impact.
-Who’s Afraid of Virginia Woolf? remains a powerful exploration of marriage, illusion, and truth.
+Adapted from Edward Albee’s acclaimed stage play, this searing drama unfolds over the course of a long, alcohol-soaked night between middle-aged couple George and Martha and their younger guests, Nick and Honey.
+What begins as awkward post-party small talk gradually spirals into a brutal contest of humiliation, seduction, confession, and emotional warfare.
+Elizabeth Taylor and Richard Burton deliver ferocious performances as a couple whose marriage runs on cruelty, dependency, and painful intimacy, while Mike Nichols’s film debut uses close-ups, framing, and pacing to intensify the play’s psychological claustrophobia.
+Who’s Afraid of Virginia Woolf? remains one of American cinema’s most devastating portraits of marriage, illusion, and emotional truth.

 Why it matters